m-basov/m-basov.github.io/content/about/index.md

 use a better tool for each kind of problem.
 So if I need to teach something new it is always a joy!

-My current location is Ukraine(and nationality as well) but there are plans to become nomadic.
+My current location is Ukraine(and citizenship as well) but there are plans to become nomadic.
 Also, I have some sort of CS education but who cares?

 ### BTW.
 I am looking for a job!